Determining Hadron-Quark Phase Transition Chemical Potential via Astronomical Observations

+Since astronomical observations have provided the maximum mass, the tidal deformability and other information of the stars, we then take these observations to constrain our constructed EoS.

-Since neutron stars with masses about $2M_{\odot}$ has been observed~\cite{Demorest:2010Nature,Antoniadis:2013Science}, we exclude the constructed EoSs which result in a maximum mass less than $2M_{\odot}$.
-The detection of gravitational wave GW170817 also sets the upper limit of the maximum mass of neutron stars, so we require that the maximum mass is less than $2.16M_{\odot}$~\cite{Margalit:2017ApJ,Rezzolla:2018ApJ,Ruiz:2018PRD}.
-Based on the information provided by the gravitational wave detection for the tidal deformability $\Lambda$, we require $\Lambda_{1.4}<800$ for a $1.4M_{\odot}$ neutron star according to Ref.~\cite{Abbott:2017PRL}, and $\Lambda_{1.4}>120$ according to Ref.~\cite{Annala:2018PRL}.
-Since the neutron star radius also depends on the model, we take $9.9<R<13.6\textrm{km}$ for $1.4M_{\odot}$ neutron star according to Ref.~\cite{Annala:2018PRL} to constrain the EoS.
-Here the neutron star refers to the star whose composing matter involves the hadron-quark phase transition.
-The baryon chemical potential for the hadron-quark phase transition to occur can then be constrained by the astronomical observations.
+Since neutron stars with masses over $2M_{\odot}$ has been observed (see, e.g., Refs.~\cite{Demorest:2010bx,Antoniadis:2013pzd} and others), we should exclude the constructed EoSs which result in a maximum mass less than $2M_{\odot}$.
+The detection of gravitational wave also sets the upper limit of the maximum mass of neutron stars, so we require that the maximum mass is not larger than $2.16M_{\odot}$~\cite{Riley:2021pdl,Miller:2021qha,Margalit:2017dij,Rezzolla:2017aly,Ruiz:2017due}.

+Based on the information provided by the gravitational wave detection for the tidal deformability $\Lambda$, we require $\Lambda_{1.4}<800$ for a $1.4M_{\odot}$ neutron star according to Ref.~\cite{LIGOScientific:2017vwq}, and $\Lambda_{1.4}>120$ according to Ref.~\cite{Annala:2017llu}.

+The radius of the neutron star is closely related to their tidal deformability.
+However, the possible radius can still vary in a large range for some given $\Lambda$~\cite{Raithel:2022efm}.
+Therefore, we also take the radius to constrain our construction.
+Since we still do not have the model independent result for the neutron star radius, and neither the observations, we implement $R \in (9.9,13.6)\,\textrm{km}$ for $1.4M_{\odot}$ neutron star according to Ref.~\cite{Annala:2017llu} to constrain the EoS.

+After constraining the mass, radius and tidal deformability, the baryon chemical potential region for the hadron-quark phase transition to occur can be constrained by the astronomical observations.